 Average Weather in Las Cruces New Mexico, United States

-In Las Cruces, the summers are hot and partly cloudy; the winters are short, cold, and mostly clear; and it is dry year round.
+In Las Cruces, the summers are hot and partly cloudy, the winters are cold and mostly clear, and it is dry year round.
 Over the course of the year, the temperature typically varies from 32°F to 97°F and is rarely below 23°F or above 103°F.

-Based on the tourism score, the best times of year to visit Las Cruces for warm-weather activities are from early May to late June and from late August to mid October.
+Based on the tourism score, the best times of year to visit Las Cruces for warm-weather activities are from late April to late June and from mid August to early October.

 Average High and Low Temperature